January - Thailand

 PaintedRoads newcomers Deb & Jan, see you in Yunnan ladies

 "What, on bicycles, yer must be bonkers?"

 and on to - Ho Chi Minh Trail Exploration

-Following the tour Phong declared that we should look to continue the exploration of our Ho Chi Minh Trail tour.
-Our present route take us half the length of the country, and the intention is to extend our path all the way from Hanoi to Saigon.
-I said I would be delighted to be have his company for another two weeks, he said “tough luck fish face, I’m going home”*, before handing me a route scrawled on an old road map, a scribbled list of Vietnamese dishes he though I might find ‘interesting’, and wishing me ‘heart felt good luck and godspeed’.
+Following the tour, Phong declared that we should look to continue the exploration of our Ho Chi Minh Trail tour.
+Our present route takes us half the length of the country, and the intention is to extend our path all the way from Hanoi to Saigon.
+I said I would be delighted to have his company for another two weeks, he said “tough luck fish face, I’m going home”*, before handing me a route scrawled on an old road map, a scribbled list of Vietnamese dishes he thought I might find ‘interesting’, and wishing me ‘heartfelt good luck and godspeed’.
 It was a fab couple of weeks of adventure, discovery, and happy memory making, albeit alone (*Phong can be harsh of tongue).

 July & August - UK Summer Hols.

 July saw Echo and I board a plane Blighty bound as we headed to my ancestral home.
-Whilst there the new PaintedRoads website was conducted by the great Mike of Mikes Imagination.
-Not only does fellow adventure cyclist Mike create a jolly fine website, we also created PaintedRoads as an image and an entity, all things for which I am eternally grateful - cheers Mike!
+Whilst there the new PaintedRoads website was designed and created by the great Mike of Mikes Imagination.
+Not only does fellow adventure cyclist Mike create a jolly fine website, but we also created PaintedRoads as an image and an entity, all things for which I am eternally grateful - cheers Mike!

 September - China